 \begin{lemma} Let $A$ be a cofibrant object in a model category $\mathbf{C}$ and let $p:Y\rightarrow X$ be an acyclic fibration.
 Then composition with $p$ induces a bijection

 where $\pi^l(A,Y)$ is the set of left homotopy classes of maps between $A$ and $Y$. \end{lemma}

-\begin{lemma} Let $F:\mathbf{C}\rightarrow \mathbf{D}$ be a functor between two model categories $\mathbf{C}$ and $\mathbf{D}$, such that $F $ carries acyclic cofibrations between cofibrant objects to weak equivalences, then $F$ preserves all weak equivalences between cofibrant objects. \end{lemma}
+\begin{lemma} Let $F:\mathbf{C}\rightarrow \mathbf{D}$ be a functor from a model category $\mathbf{C}$ to a model category $\mathbf{D}$, such that $F $ carries acyclic cofibrations between cofibrant objects to weak equivalences, then $F$ preserves all weak equivalences between cofibrant objects. \end{lemma}

-\section{The Homotopy transfer theorem, $\mathcal{P}_{\infty}$ algebras and $\mathcal{C}_{\infty}$ coalgebras}
+\section{The Homotopy Transfer Theorem, $\mathcal{P}_{\infty}$-algebras and $\mathcal{C}_{\infty}$-coalgebras}

-The final ingredient we need to define the Hopf invariants is the homotopy transfer theorem and the notion of algebras and coalgebras up to homotopy.
-In this paper we will use slightly different definitions for $\mathcal{P}_{\infty}$ algebras than in the book by Loday and Vallette \cite{LV}, instead of defining a $\mathcal{P}_{\infty}$ algebra as an algebra over the Koszul resolution $\Omega_{op} \mathcal{P}^{\text{!`}}$, we will define a $\mathcal{P}_{\infty}$ algebra as an algebra over the bar cobar resolution $\Omega_{op} B_{op} \mathcal{P}$.
+The final ingredient we need to define the Hopf invariants is the Homotopy Transfer Theorem and the notion of algebras and coalgebras up to homotopy.
+In this paper we will use slightly different definitions for $\mathcal{P}_{\infty}$-algebras than in the book by Loday and Vallette \cite{LV}, instead of defining a $\mathcal{P}_{\infty}$-algebra as an algebra over the Koszul resolution $\Omega_{op} \mathcal{P}^{\text{!`}}$, we will define a $\mathcal{P}_{\infty}$-algebra as an algebra over the cobar-bar resolution $\Omega_{op} B_{op} \mathcal{P}$.
 This has the advantage that this resolution always exists and does not require the operad $\mathcal{P}$ to be Koszul.
-Because the category of $\Omega_{op} \mathcal{P}^{\text{!`}}$ and the category of $\Omega_{op} B_{op} \mathcal{P}$ are Quillen equivalent (see Theorem 12.5A in \cite{Fres4}), it does not matter from a homotopy theoretical perspective if we would work with $\Omega_{op} \mathcal{P}^{\text{!`}}$ algebras or with $\Omega_{op} B_{op} \mathcal{P}$ algebras.
-The main disadvantage is that all the formulas will become more complicated than necessary, but since we will mainly use the homotopy transfer theorem as a theoretical tool to prove completeness of the algebraic Hopf invariant, this is not a serious disadvantage.
-Altough the results are presented slightly different than in \cite{LV}, all the proofs and details can be found in \cite{LV} or are completely analogous to the proofs and details there.
-For other papers on the homotopy transfer theorem and homotopy algebras see also \cite{Berg2} and \cite{DHR1}.
+Because the categories of $\Omega_{op} \mathcal{P}^{\text{!`}}$-algebras and $\Omega_{op} B_{op} \mathcal{P}$-algebras are Quillen equivalent (see Theorem 12.5A in \cite{Fres4}), it does not matter from a homotopy theoretical perspective if we would work with $\Omega_{op} \mathcal{P}^{\text{!`}}$-algebras or with $\Omega_{op} B_{op} \mathcal{P}$-algebras.
+The main disadvantage is that all the formulas will become more complicated than necessary, but because we will mainly use the Homotopy Transfer Theorem as a theoretical tool to prove completeness of the algebraic Hopf invariant, this is not a serious disadvantage.
+Altough the results here are presented in a slightly different way than in \cite{LV}, all the proofs and details can be found in \cite{LV} or are completely analogous to the proofs and details there.
+For other papers on the Homotopy Transfer Theorem and homotopy algebras see also \cite{Berg2} and \cite{DHR1}.

-There are several equivalent definitions for $\mathcal{P}_{\infty}$ algebras.
+There are several equivalent definitions for $\mathcal{P}_{\infty}$-algebras.

-\begin{definition} A $\mathcal{P}_{\infty}$-algebra is an algebra over $\Omega_{op} B_{op} \mathcal{P}$, the cobar-bar resolution of $\mathcal{P}$. \end{definition}
+\begin{definition} A $\widetilde{\mathcal{P}_{\infty}}$-algebra is an algebra over $\Omega_{op} B_{op} \mathcal{P}$, the cobar-bar resolution of $\mathcal{P}$. \end{definition}